Andrea Baldini: 2010-present; Olympic gold

-The following season, 2010, he repeated the success at the European Championships in Leipzig obtaining again a gold medal at individual and team event.
-On the following season he won the World Cup in Seoul, and repeats the success at the following one held in St. Petersburg.
+The following season, 2010, he repeated the success at the European Championships in Leipzig, obtaining again a gold medal at the individual and team events.
+In the following season, he won the World Cup in Seoul, and repeated the success at the following one held in St. Petersburg.
 In June 2011 he got the team gold at the European Championships in Sheffield and bronze in the individual event.

-On 31 July 2012, Baldini participated at his first Olympics.
+On 31 July 2012, Baldini participated in his first Olympics.
 At the end of the individual competition, however, he remains out of the podium after being defeat in semifinals against the future Olympic champion Lei Sheng and losing then the match for bronze (15-14) in favor of the Korean Choi Byung-chul.

 The possibility of redemption comes a few days later.
 On 5 August 2012, after the world and European titles, Baldini finally obtained the Olympic gold medal.
 The Italian team led by Coach Stefano Cerioni, and composed by Valerio Aspromonte, Baldini, Andrea Cassarà and Giorgio Avola, defeats Japan in the final, with a score of 45–39, granting Baldini the honor and burden of latest assault, in this case against Yuki Ota.

-Season-2013 started with a good series of results for Baldini, who reached back the top of the world ranking thanks to two successes in the World Cup Paris, Bonn and an individual bronze at the European Championships in Zagreb.
+Season 2013 started with a good series of results for Baldini, who returned to the top of the world ranking thanks to two successes in the World Cup Paris, Bonn and an individual bronze at the European Championships in Zagreb.
 On 12 August 2013 he won the gold (team) at the World Championships in Budapest, after defeating Russia of former coach Stefano Cerioni in the semifinals: in this match Baldini inherited a difficult situation, with his opponents leading 43–41 at just 49 seconds from the end, but with a partial 4-1 he leads the Italian team to a 45–44 victory.

-In 2014 he won silver with his team at the European Championships in Strasbourg and a bronze at the World Championships in Kazan.
-In 2015 he won the gold medal in men's team foil at the World Championship in Moscow and he qualified for the Rio 2016 Olympic Games where he took part in the team event only.
+In 2014, he won silver with his team at the European Championships in Strasbourg and a bronze at the World Championships in Kazan.
+In 2015, he won the gold medal in men's team foil at the World Championship in Moscow and he qualified for the Rio 2016 Olympic Games where he took part in the team event only.

 Personal life

 Baldini earned a bachelor's degree in political science in 2015 and a master's degree in international relations at the Fletcher School of Law and Diplomacy at Tufts University in Boston.

-Since 23 April 2013 Baldini has been a spokesperson with UNICEF's Vogliamo Zero campaign for the elimination of infant mortality under the age of five.
+Since 23 April 2013, Baldini has been a spokesperson with UNICEF's Vogliamo Zero campaign for the elimination of infant mortality under the age of five.

 On 29 July 2020, Baldini married Turkish Olympian fencer Irem Karamete, whom he also coaches.